-Understanding potential side effects.
+Understanding potential side effects

-Understanding the potential side effects of R is very important.
+Understanding the potential side effects of REVLIMID® (lenalidomide) is very important.
 Throughout your treatment, keep a close eye on how you feel.
 Let your doctor know if you are experiencing new symptoms or side effects.
-Your healthcare provider may tell you to decrease your dose, temporarily stop or permanently stop taking R if you develop certain serious side effects during treatment with R.
+Your healthcare provider may tell you to decrease your dose, temporarily stop, or permanently stop taking REVLIMID if you develop certain serious side effects during treatment with REVLIMID.

-- What should I do if I start experiencing side effects? - What are serious side effects that I should be aware of with R?
+- What should I do if I start experiencing side effects? - What are serious side effects that I should be aware of with REVLIMID?